albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 The text ``Position`` in the menu is replaced with an object name if an airport, navaid or userpoint is at the clicked position.

-An user defined flight plan position (green square) is added to the plan if no airport or navaid is near the clicked point.
+A user defined flight plan position (green square) is added to the plan if no airport or navaid is near the clicked point.

-A userpoint is converted to an user defined flight plan position if added to the plan.
+A userpoint is converted to a user defined flight plan position if added to the plan.

 .. note::